-Also called a candidate country; a country that has fully, and to the satisfaction of the EITI Board, completed the four sign-up steps set out in the EITI Standard.
-EITI candidature is a temporary status which is intended to lead, in a timely fashion, to compliance with the EITI Requirements.
-When the EITI Board admits an EITI candidate, it establishes deadlines for publishing the first EITI Report and undertaking Validation.
+A country that has fully, and to the satisfaction of the EITI Board, completed the four sign-up steps set out in the EITI Standard.
+EITI Candidature is a temporary statys that is intended to lead, in a timely fashion, to compliance with the EITI Requirements.
+When the EITI Board admits an EITI Candidate, it establishes deadlines for publishing the first EITI Report and undertaking Validation.
 The first EITI Report must be published within 18 months and Validation must commence within two and a half years.

-A country is designated as EITI compliant when the EITI Board considers that it meets all of the EITI Requirements.
+A country is designated as Compliant when the EITI Board considers that it has met all of the EITI Requirements.
 Compliant countries must undergo Validation every three years or upon the request from the EITI Board.
-To be EITI compliant does not necessarily mean a country's extractive sector is fully transparent, but that there are satisfactory levels of disclosure and openness in the management of the natural resources, as well as a functioning process to oversee and improve disclosure.
-See also compliant country.
+Compliance with the EITI Requirements does not necessarily mean that a country's extractive sector is fully transparent, but that there are satisfactory levels of disclosure and openness in the management of the natural resources, as well as a functioning process to oversee and improve disclosure